qtepics/qtepics.github.io/environment_variables.md

 This defines the maximum number of real time or live data points the Strip Chart will store per channel.
 Once this number is exceeded, older real time points are dropped.
 When not specified, the maximum number of stored points defaults to 400,000.
-The smallest value than can be defines is 10,000.
+The smallest value than can be defined is 10,000.
 The upper limit is the maximum integer value (2,147,483,647).

 ### QE_GLOBAL_STYLE_SHEET (Optional)